HIP REPLACEMENT & SSD BENEFITS

 Hip replacement can result in winning SSD benefits if you are unable to work after surgery.
 However, you must be unable to work for at least 12 months following your hip operation.
 Additionally, your hip condition must interfere with your ability to perform your work.
 Likewise, it must also interfere with your ability to perform your other daily activities.

-If you are one of the people whose hip surgery was not successful, you should apply for Social Security Disability benefits.
+If you are one of the people whose hip surgery was not successful, you should apply for Social Security benefits.
 You can apply for SSD and SSI benefits online at the Social Security website.
 We can also help you apply for benefits if for some reason you cannot do it on your own.

 TREATMENT FOR HIP DISORDERS

 Doctors treat hip pain in a variety of ways.
 Treatment normally starts with medications, including inflammatory medication and pain medication.
 Other treatment can include physical therapy and steroid injections.
 These more conservative methods are done prior to hip replacement surgery.
-If you have severe hip pain, you should discuss treatment options with your doctor.
+If you have severe hip pain, then you should discuss treatment options with your doctor.

 REASONS FOR HIP REPLACEMENT SURGERY